WHAT HAPPENS IF I’M IN A CAR ACCIDENT IN ANOTHER STATE?

 STEP THREE: WHAT IF I HAVE TO FILE A LAWSUIT?

 If your insurance company isn’t honoring the terms of its policy, or you believe that you have a claim against the other driver for damages or injuries, you should consult with a knowledgeable personal injury attorney.
 It’s important that the attorney is licensed in the state where the accident occurred — because that’s where any legal claim is probably going to have to be filed.
 If you already have an attorney you’ve worked with before in your home state, he or she might be able to recommend an attorney who meets the necessary requirements.

 Keep in mind that states impose different time limitations (Statute of Limitations) indicating much time you have before you must file an accident lawsuit; the sooner you consult with an attorney, the easier it will be to comply with filing deadlines.

 THE CAR ACCIDENT ATTORNEYS AT FRANK AZAR & ASSOCIATES

 For more than thirty years the attorneys at Franklin D. Azar & Associates, P.C. have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Greenwood Village, Colorado Springs, and Pueblo.
+Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a bus, car, truck, or motorcycle accident, you may be entitled to compensation.
 Please call the car accident attorneys at Frank Azar & Associates day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case.